lukaramishvili/app-db/cdk/README.md

  * `cdk deploy ...` will write the Outputs to the file `cdk.out/app-db-prod-stack.template.json`. use that to perform post-deploy operations like updating endpoints, registering webhooks, etc.
  * for that purpose, you can also use a command like `aws cloudformation describe-stacks --profile luka-personal --stack-name app-db-prod-stack | jq '.Stacks[0].Outputs'`
  * integrate CloudWatch logs into a service (to get the logs out of AWS automatically), e.g. Slack.
+ * prepare all env variables in CI/CD and throw if they're not provided
  * unit and integration tests for synthesized stacks
  * from best [practices](https://docs.aws.amazon.com/cdk/latest/guide/best-practices.html): Consider keeping stateful resources (like databases) in a separate stack from stateless resources.
 You can then turn on termination protection on the stateful stack, and can freely destroy or create multiple copies of the stateless stack without risk of data loss.
  * add metrics and alarms for monitoring usage and business metrics.